nsrau/azure-docs.it-it/articles/azure-functions/durable/durable-functions-webjobs-sdk.md

 ---
-title: Come eseguire Durable Functions come processi Web-Azure
+title: How to run Durable Functions as WebJobs - Azure
-description: Imparare a codificare e configurare Funzioni durevoli per l'esecuzione in processi Web tramite WebJobs SDK.
+description: Imparare a codificare e configurare Funzioni durevoli per l'esecuzione in processi Web tramite WebJobs SDK. ms.topic: conceptual ms.date: 04/25/2018 ms.author: azfuncdf ms.openlocfilehash: d8dd0c86fbc520d0bd3ef6034891bd9871774b4a ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
-services: functions
-author: ggailey777
-manager: jeconnoc
-keywords: ''
-ms.service: azure-functions
-ms.topic: conceptual
-ms.date: 04/25/2018
-ms.author: azfuncdf
-ms.openlocfilehash: 06f2019dbaff390e88c73d1aae7a635a34a64721
-ms.sourcegitcommit: b2fb32ae73b12cf2d180e6e4ffffa13a31aa4c6f
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 11/05/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73614617"
+ms.locfileid: "74232734"
 ---
-# <a name="how-to-run-durable-functions-as-webjobs"></a>Come eseguire Durable Functions come processi Web
+# <a name="how-to-run-durable-functions-as-webjobs"></a>How to run Durable Functions as WebJobs

-Per impostazione predefinita, Durable Functions usa il runtime di funzioni di Azure per ospitare le orchestrazioni.
-In alcuni scenari, tuttavia, è necessario un maggiore controllo sul codice che rimane in ascolto degli eventi.
-Questo articolo illustra come implementare l'orchestrazione con webjobs SDK.
-Per un confronto più dettagliato tra funzioni e processi Web, vedere [confrontare funzioni e processi](../functions-compare-logic-apps-ms-flow-webjobs.md#compare-functions-and-webjobs)Web.
+By default, Durable Functions uses the Azure Functions runtime to host orchestrations.
+However, there may be certain scenarios where you need more control over the code that listens for events.
+This article shows you how to implement your orchestration using the WebJobs SDK.
+To see a more detailed comparison between Functions and WebJobs, see [Compare Functions and WebJobs](../functions-compare-logic-apps-ms-flow-webjobs.md#compare-functions-and-webjobs).

 [Funzioni di Azure](../functions-overview.md) e l'estensione [Funzioni durevoli](durable-functions-overview.md) sono basate su [WebJobs SDK](../../app-service/webjobs-sdk-how-to.md).
-L'host del processo in webjobs SDK è il runtime in funzioni di Azure.
-Se è necessario controllare il comportamento in modi non possibili in funzioni di Azure, è possibile sviluppare ed eseguire Durable Functions usando webjobs SDK manualmente.

-Nella versione 3. x di webjobs SDK, l'host è un'implementazione di `IHost`e nella versione 2. x si usa l'oggetto `JobHost`.

-L'esempio di concatenamento Durable Functions è disponibile in una versione di webjobs SDK 2. x: scaricare o clonare il [repository Durable Functions](https://github.com/azure/azure-functions-durable-extension/)e passare alla cartella *esempi\\webjobssdk\\concatenamento* .
+The job host in the WebJobs SDK is the runtime in Azure Functions.
+If you need to control behavior in ways not possible in Azure Functions, you can develop and run Durable Functions by using the WebJobs SDK yourself.

+In version 3.x of the WebJobs SDK, the host is an implementation of `IHost`, and in version 2.x you use the `JobHost` object.

+The chaining Durable Functions sample is available in a WebJobs SDK 2.x version: download or clone the [Durable Functions repository](https://github.com/azure/azure-functions-durable-extension/), and go to the *samples\\webjobssdk\\chaining* folder.

 ## <a name="prerequisites"></a>Prerequisiti